ahmohbati/SecOn/NewDisk.md

 1. Uncomment the cron job in /etc/cron.d/nsm-watchdog
 1. Restart cron
 `sudo service cron restart`
+1. Test and verify that everything works
+1. Reboot
+`sudo reboot`
+1. Test and verify that everything works

 #### Method 3: Make `/nsm` a symlink to the new logging location